-This Chai Brown Butter Snickerdoodle Recipe creates delightful, perfectly chewy snickerdoodles flavored with the nuttiness of brown butter and spice of chai and cinnamon.
+This Chai Brown Butter Snickerdoodle Recipe creates delightful, perfectly chewy snickerdoodles flavored with the nuttiness of brown butter like these Blondies and spice of chai and cinnamon.
 They are irresistible!
 If you love perfectly chewy cookies like these, definitely try my Southern Tea Cakes, Chewy Chocolate Chip Cookies and Key Lime Pie Cookies!

 Perfect Chai Brown Butter Snickerdoodle Recipe!!